transcovo/go-chpr-logger/README.md

 ```go
 func CreateLogger() *logrus.Logger
 ```
-Returns the already configured logrus.Logger singletton.

-Note: this instance is cached, so if the environment changes, you will need to call ReloadConfiguration() before calling this method.
+CreateLogger creates a new instance of logrus.Logger, which is configured from the environment variables according to cp conventions (see package overview)

 #### func  GetLogger

 ```go
 func GetLogger() *logrus.Logger
 ```
-Returns the already configured logrus.Logger singletton.
+GetLogger returns logrus.Logger singleton, already configured and ready to use.

-Note: this instance is cached, so if the environment changes, you will need to call ReloadConfiguration() before calling this method.
+This instance is cached, so if the environment changes, you will need to call ReloadConfiguration() to take changes into account.

 #### func  ReloadConfiguration

 ```go
 func ReloadConfiguration()
 ```
-Reloads configuration from the environment.
+ReloadConfiguration reloads configuration from the environment.
 Mostly useful for tests.

 #### func  WithField

 ```go
 func WithField(key string, value interface{}) *logrus.Entry
 ```
-Shorthand for GetLogger().WithField(fields).
+WithField is a shorthand for GetLogger().WithField(fields).
 Use instead of logrus.WithField.

 #### func  WithFields

 ```go
 func WithFields(fields Fields) *logrus.Entry
 ```
-Shorthand for GetLogger().WithFields(fields).
+WithFields is a shorthand for GetLogger().WithFields(fields).
 Use instead of logrus.WithFields.

 #### type Fields